These Gluten-Free Brown Butter Snickerdoodles are a must-make for your holiday cookie platter! Simple to make, egg-free, and the dough is edible!

 If you want to watch the process from start to finish, check out this quick video!

-- Combine the dry ingredients in one bowl.
+- Whisk the dry ingredients in a medium bowl.

-- Combine the wet ingredients (minus the brown butter) in another bowl.
+- Combine the wet ingredients (minus the brown butter) in a second large bowl.

-- Add the bowl of dry ingredients into the wet ingredients.
+- Add the bowl of dry ingredients to the wet ingredients, mixing just until smooth.

 NOTE: At this point, depending on what type of gluten-free flour you use, you may find that the dough is too dry.
 If this is the case, just add a tiny bit of additional milk to thin it out.